wlo-dev/wlo-dev/README.md

 <div align="center">

-🔭 Exploring full-stack development and AI technologies
+🔭 Exploring full-stack development, backend systems, and AI technologies
 🌱 Currently learning **Python and Machine Learning Fundamentals**
-💬 Open to collaboration and tech discussions
+💬 Open to collaboration, networking, and tech discussions
-⚡ Fun fact: I get way too focused when I'm working on something I enjoy.
+⚡ Passionate about building practical solutions that make an impact

 </div>